 Bighorn Canyon National Recreation Area

-Bighorn Canyon National Recreation Area was established by an act of Congress on October 15, 1966, following the construction of the Yellowtail Dam by the Bureau of Reclamation.
-This dam, named after the famous Crow chairman Robert Yellowtail, harnessed the waters of the Bighorn River and turned this variable stream into a magnificent lake.
+Bighorn Canyon National Recreation Area is a land that time forgot.
+Geologic forces have distorted and bowed once-level layers of rock into immense walls, creating spectacular, 1000 foot cliffs that loom over the Bighorn Lake.
+This area was established as federally protected land by an act of Congress on October 15, 1966, following the construction of the Yellowtail Dam by the Bureau of Reclamation.
+The dam, named after the famous Crow chairman Robert Yellowtail, harnessed the waters of the Bighorn River and turned this variable stream into a magnificent lake.

 Diverse landscapes of forest, mountains, upland prairie, deep canyons, broad valleys, high desert, and wetlands all wait to be discovered at Bighorn Canyon National Recreation Area.
 Set aside time to take in the beauty of this intriguing part of Wyoming’s wild lands.
 With over 120,000 acres of wilderness that straddle the northern Wyoming and southern Montana borders, Bighorn Canyon offers endless opportunites for adventure.

 Hiking in Bighorn Canyon